-HVAC 1371 Principles Of Refrigeration I (3) (Last year's course prefix/number ACR 121)
+HVAC 1371 Principles Of Refrigeration I (3)

 The physical principles applying to refrigeration systems including thermodynamics, gas laws and heat transfer are covered by this course.
 The proper use of hand tools and safety procedures followed in the industry are presented.
 Laboratory fee.
 (2 Lec., 2 Lab.)